Kharec/smmt/README.md

 You need an account at our friends Google, a task list in Google Task, and a Gmail account, which comes obviously with your Google account.

+Also, Google Task is an advanced service for Google Script, you will need to [enable it](https://developers.google.com/apps-script/guides/services/advanced#enabling_advanced_services).

 ## Setup

 You'll have to start a new Apps Script project in [Google Script](https://script.google.com/) tool.
 Name it, then add a main file in it : Code.gs.
 Copy the code in it, and finally save it.